Amyrtaeus: only pharaoh of the twenty-eighth dynasty, revolted against the Persians in 404. He was still establishing his power when he died in 398.

 During the battle, there were Egyptian soldiers in Artaxerxes' army.
 We do not know whether these men accompanied a regiment of Persian soldiers that had been transferred to defend Babylonia against the invader.
 The alternative is that they were the only troops from Egypt.
 The answer to this question is important to evaluate the policy of Artaxerxes.
 If they accompanied a part of the Persian garrison in Egypt, the country along the Nile was undergarrisoned, which may explain why Amyrtaeus could be successful.
 On the other hand, if the native Egyptians were the only troops transferred to Babylonia, it suggests that Artaxerxes was aware of the unquiet situation in Egypt, and used these soldiers not only to defend the heartland of his empire, but also as hostages.
 Unfortunately, we can not give an answer to this question, which is in fact the question to what extent Artaxerxes was responsible for the loss of Egypt.

-Amyrtaeus seems to have concluded an alliance with the Greek town Sparta: the Greeks would invade Asia, and Egypt would send them grain. in this way, the Persian armies would be employed in Asia and Egypt would be left alone.
-After all, the country was still unquiet.
+Amyrtaeus seems to have concluded an alliance with the Greek town Sparta: the Greeks would invade Asia, and Egypt would send them grain.
+In this way, the Persian army would be employed in Asia and Egypt would be left alone.

 The instability of Amyrtaeus' rule is also suggested by the fact that at the end of his reign, he was removed from the throne by a man named Nepherites I, the founder of a new dynasty, the Mendesian or Twenty-ninth.